JKGiitHub/ang19-tutorial-1/!readme_notes.txt

 5. Repeat some template code - Control Flow in Components - @for
 6. Property binding in templates: dataClass properties: set values for properties and attributes of html elements, Angular components and more.
 7. Event handling (& responding to user actions)
-8. Component Communication with child with @Input (send data to child component using it's attribute)
+8. @Input: sending data into a component (from parent to child, using attributes of child component)
-9. Component Communication with parent with @Output (send data to parent component using event subscription)
+9. @Output: event communication with parent component (emitting events or sending data to parent component using events & event subscriptions)